 We recognize mental health and substance use as issues of rising importance in public health, and are dedicated to the expanding and investing in research, education, and partnership with practitioners in this burgeoning field.
 By taking a comprehensive approach to addressing the complex mental health challenges facing our country today, and by drawing upon top talent, innovative research, and a constellation of resources across our three university campuses, we are uniquely poised to help usher in a new era of integrated population health.We offer training and professional development opportunities for both students and working professionals.

 We are working with the Prevention Research Center in St. Louis (PRC-StL) to scale up their Evidence-Based Public Health (EBPH) Training Course.
-RMPRC is working in partnership with the Rocky Mountain Public Health Training Center, Colorado public health agencies, and public health practice teams to plan and deliver a training in fall 2021.
+We worked in partnership with the Rocky Mountain Public Health Training Center, Colorado public health agencies, and public health practice teams to plan and deliver a training in fall 2021.

-Starting September 9 through November 18, 2021, the Rocky Mountain Public Health Training Center is offering an opportunity for public health professionals from rural Colorado to participate in a unique, online training series, which covers core concepts like defining public health issues, conducting community assessments, prioritizing options, and evaluating program and policy impacts.
+September 9 through November 18, 2021, the Rocky Mountain Public Health Training Center offered an opportunity for public health professionals from rural Colorado to participate in a unique, online training series.
+The training covered core concepts like defining public health issues, conducting community assessments, prioritizing options, and evaluating program and policy impacts.

 We have a variety of research and practicum opportunities for students including: